GiangTTran/SparseRandomModeDecomposition/README.md

 ```
 generate_features(N, t):
     Generates N random features on the time points t.

+features_from_parameters(t, tau, frq, phs):
+    Generates features from the given parameters

 window(t, w):
     Creates a Gaussian window function of width w on the time points t.
 ```